-Mr Scott Mahadeo
+Dr Scott Mahadeo

 I am a Lecturer in Macroeconomics, within the Economics and Finance Subject Group, at Portsmouth Business School.
-I have over seven years’ experience lecturing and tutoring economics and related modules across the undergraduate and postgraduate curriculum.
-My research interests are in the areas of applied econometrics, energy and natural resource economics, and financial stability analysis.
+I have over eight years’ experience lecturing and tutoring economics and related modules across the undergraduate and postgraduate curriculum.
+My research focuses on the changes in financial and macroeconomic relationships under alternative market conditions, especially crisis episodes.

-- U30870 Advanced topics in economics (level 6 - UG)
+- U30870 Advanced Economics (level 6 - UG)

-- U20444 International economics (level 5 - UG)
+- U20444 International Economics (level 5 - UG)

 I serve as a supervisor to students reading the U30871 Economics Research Project (level 6 - UG) and U20472 MSc Dissertation (level 7 - PG).
 I also guest lecture on U20461 Development Economics (level 6 - UG).
 In the past, I have also coordinated and taught on the postgraduate module U25292 Economics.
 I am BMC certified, and I provide Bloomberg terminal demonstrations on Open Days and Applicant Experience Days for the Economics and Finance Subject Group.